 As the Ride is primarily a family attraction, splitting your family up is not really a great choice.

-One thing about Wild Mouse coasters are they are renowned for being a little unsafe.
+One thing about Wild Mouse coasters is they are renowned for being a little unsafe.
 There have been more ride accidents on this type of ride than any other (this might just be an urban myth?) and true enough the first incarnation of this ride, the Mulholland Madness suffered three accidents in its early days (Not an urban Myth!) and ended up being closed while Disney made the ride safe!

 This nagging feeling in your mind coupled with the erratic track layout coupled to the narrow gauge track with the cars precariously perched on top all give a general feeling of “this is going to end badly!”
 This is where a lot of the fun comes from and the whole “not quite safe” aspect of the ride is what makes these hits with us coaster fans even though they lack any real thrill element.